physicsman/Udacity_DRLND/p1_navigation/Report.md

 ![Rewards for Navigation][image1]

-### Hyperparameters
+### Hyperparameters and Architecture

 For the 1D case the hyperparameters were chosen to match those given in an example problem from there I adjusted each parameter individually to look for simple improvements however, even though the problem being solved is different the set of example parameters performed best.

+The architecture for the 1D case neural network is a simple feedforward network with three linear layers, and RELU activations to add nonlinearity representation.

 For the 2D case a much lower ‘eps_start’ seemed to help the model train.
 I’m not sure how the CNN initialization coupled to exploration but letting the CNN pick actions early on was better than random choice.

+The architecture for the 2D case neural network is a modest multilayer CNN each layer consists of two 2D convolutions.
+The first 2D convolution lengthens and the second squeezes the stack of features.
+In between the activations are regularized with batchnormilization and nonlinearity is added via SELU activations.
+A global average pooling layer compresses the final stack of features into a 1D vector which is then fed into a simple stack of linear layers to output the final action value pairs.

 There seems to be a lot that can be accomplished by tunning here however at this point exploration feels more like dart throwing than learning.